Updated on 2 April 2021

-The granitic outcrop of cliffs overlooking the port gives your approach to Cherbourg a dramatic aspect, and the great embrace of the harbour roads – they say – are equally impressive.
-And on either side, spectacular sandy beaches and rocky inlets that characterise the 450 km of coastline of the Cotentin Peninsula are wrapped around the hedgerow country of Normandy.
+The outcrop of granite cliffs overlooking the port gives your approach to Cherbourg a dramatic aspect, and the great embrace of the harbour roads – they say – are equally impressive.
+And on either side, spectacular sandy beaches and rocky inlets that characterise the 450km of coastline on the Cotentin peninsula surround Normandy’s ‘hedgerow country’.

 So much history

 In 1786 the extraordinary but aborted project to create a harbour wall by towed oak caissons was attended by King Louis XVI; 1858 saw the inauguration of the new harbour by Emperor Napoleon III and Queen Victoria, and six years later the last battle of the American civil war – between the USS Kearsage and the CSS Alabama was fought out offshore in 1864.
 And of course on April 10th 1912 the largest ship then afloat in the world, the Titanic, left the largest “artificial” harbour in the world, on its way to the United States…